Mikoyan-Gurevich MiG-19: Egypt

+Iran

+Iran received 18 J-6s from North Korea in the late 1980s, and used them in the later stages of the Iran-Iraq War, thought there is no record of them seeing any air-to-air combat and they are now retired.

 Iraq

 Iraq obtained some MiG-19S fighters in the early 1960s, but later sold most of them (a couple remaining in local museums), though a few remaining airframes did see some action against the Kurds in the 1960s.

 Syria

 The Syrian Air Force used MiG-19s in the Yemen War.

-North Korea

-North Korea received an unknown number of MiG-19S from the Soviet Union following the signing of a mutual assistance treaty in 1961.
-Thirty of these aircraft may have been sold to Iraq in 1983.
-At least 100 F-6s were acquired from China in 1988–89.
-As of April 2002, the Korean People's Army Air and Anti-Air Force was reportedly operating about 100 Shenyang J-6 and/or MiG 19s.